camcodirect/zoho-cliq-thread-police/README.md

   <p align="center">
     Short description
     <br>
-    a bot for Zoho Cliq that attempts to automatically thread messages when silly humans forget to. :)
+    A bot for Zoho Cliq that attempts to automatically thread messages when silly humans forget to. :)
   </p>
 </p>